Avutometinib and Defactinib: A Guide to the LGSOC Treatment

 What makes LGSOC particularly challenging is that it’s:

-It’s estimated that about 30% of LGSOC cases have KRAS mutations, which are now targetable with the avutometinib and defactinib combination therapy.
+It is estimated that about 30% of LGSOC cases have a KRAS mutation, which are now targetable with the avutometinib and defactinib combination therapy.

 Before the FDA approval of the avutometinib and defactinib combination, there were no FDA-approved treatments specifically for LGSOC.
 Patients typically received treatments like surgery and off-label use of hormonal therapy, targeted therapy, and chemotherapy.